microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 For example, a customer has 20 pipeline runs within the month, each yielding 500 rows.
 In total, the customer runs pipelines for 10,000 rows that month.
 However, their bill will not be 10,000 rows/1000 rows = 10 units.

-Instead, the customer will be billed for 20 units because Microsoft Graph Data Connect rounds up fractions.
-Because 500 rows /1000 rows = 0.5 and 0.5 is a fraction, it will rounds up to 1.
-The customer will be billed one unit per pipeline run, which results in 20 units billed in total.
+Instead, the customer is billed for 20 units because Microsoft Graph Data Connect rounds up fractions.
+Because 500 rows/1000 rows = 0.5 and 0.5 is a fraction, it rounds up to 1.
+The customer is billed one unit per pipeline run, which results in 20 units billed in total.

-##  What can I do if a dataset is not yet supported for my tenant?
+##  What can I do if a dataset isn't yet supported for my tenant?

 For preview datasets, make sure that you meet the criteria described in [Datasets, regions, and sinks](/graph/data-connect-datasets#datasets).
 These datasets are only available to customers who have opted in for them explicitly.